radanalyticsio/grafzahl/README.md

 # Graf Zahl

-Count words on an Apache Kafka topic and present them to web clients
+Count github event type instances on an Apache Kafka topic and present them to web clients

 ## Quick start